manticoresoftware/manticoresearch/manual/Transactions.md

 # Transactions

 Manticore supports basic transactions when performing deleting and insertion into real-time and percolate indexes.
-That is: each change to the index first saved into internal changeset, and then actually commited to the index.
+That is: each change to the index first saved into internal changeset, and then actually committed to the index.
 By default each command is wrapped into individual automatic transaction, making it transparent: you just 'insert' something, and can see inserted result after it completes, having no care about transactions.
-However that behaviour can be explicitly managed by starting and commiting transactions manually.
+However that behaviour can be explicitly managed by starting and committing transactions manually.

 ## Automatic and manual mode